 You have a credit card with a long 0% intro APR period.

-If you put your taxes on your 0% APR card, you can effectively defer your payments.
+If you’re paying your taxes with a 0% APR card, you can effectively defer your payments.
 Instead of putting your money toward taxes immediately, you can let it grow in a savings account, money market account or certificate of deposit.

 You have trouble keeping up with payments.